 This was one of those border waterfalls between Connecticut and Massachusetts.

-Not only did this waterfall feature an attractive cascade fronting a large family-friendly picnic area complete with covered bridge and a large lawn (perfect for that lazy afternoon just spending time with loved ones), but it also allowed us to go on a little more of an adventure climbing higher on the developed trail to check out the waterfall’s other tiers.
+It also allowed us to go on a little more of an adventure climbing higher on the developed trail to check out the waterfall’s other tiers.

 It all culminated in an impressive vertical drop at the top of its series of plunges.